Sum-of-squares chordal decomposition of polynomial matrix inequalities: Conclusion

-\Cref{th:sparse-putinar} below guarantees that if a polynomial matrix is \textit{strictly} positive definite on a compact $\mathcal{K}$ satisfying the Archimedean condition, then it admits a chordal decomposition in terms of weighted sums of SOS matrices supported on the cliques of the sparsity graph, where the weights are exactly the polynomials $g_1,\,\ldots,\,g_q$ used in the semialgebraic definition~\cref{e:semialgebgraic-set} of $\mathcal{K}$.
-This result extends Putinar's Positivstellensatz~\cite{putinar1993positive} to sparse polynomial matrices and can be considered either as a matrix version of a Positivstellensatz for correlatively sparse polynomials~\cite{lasserre2006convergent,grimm2007note}, or as a sparsity-exploiting version of a Positivstellensatz for dense polynomial matrices (see~\cite[Theorem 2.19]{lasserre2015introduction_book} and its generalization given by~\cite[Corollary 1]{scherer2006matrix}). \Cref{table:Putinar} summarizes the relation between these results.
+\Cref{th:sparse-putinar} below guarantees that if a polynomial matrix is strictly positive definite on a compact $\mathcal{K}$ satisfying the Archimedean condition, then it admits a chordal decomposition in terms of weighted sums of SOS matrices supported on the cliques of the sparsity graph, where the weights are exactly the polynomials $g_1,\,\ldots,\,g_q$ used in the semialgebraic definition~\cref{e:semialgebgraic-set} of $\mathcal{K}$.
+This result extends Putinar's Positivstellensatz~\cite{putinar1993positive} to sparse polynomial matrices, and can be considered a sparsity-exploiting version of a Positivstellensatz for general (dense) polynomial matrices (see~\cite[Theorem 2.19]{lasserre2015introduction_book} and~\cite[Theorem 2]{scherer2006matrix}).